Should you change your financial plans because of the fear in a potential market downfall?

 - Markets are efficient.
 They priced in all the participants’ feelings, the likelihood of whether central banks will move, the economic impact, very quickly.

-- This short-term game on market timing and stock picking is played primarily by the big players, the pension funds, the insurance companies and asset managers.
-They have first go, not you, always.
+- This short-term game on market timing and stock picking is played primarily by the big players, the pension funds, the insurance companies, and asset managers.
+They have first gone, not you, always.

 - A market goes through a major crisis but markets always recover and go up in the long run.
 This is because, in the long run, global aggregate demand rises, because of the global population and standards of living in aggregate increase.